CovertLab/wcEcoli/docs/style-guide.md

   avoid certain kinds of problems.
 The wcEcoli project doesn't follow this recommendation but it might be sensible to move in that direction.
-  It's conventional and convenient to import names from `typing` (`from typing import Any, cast`) and some other modules, and a case could be made to treat classes as scopes like modules in this sense.
+  It's conventional and convenient to import names from `typing` (`from typing import Any, cast`), `collections.abc`, and some other modules, and a case could be made to treat classes as scopes like modules in this sense.

 * Mostly use **absolute imports**.
 Occasionally it's worth using an explicit relative import, esp. when an absolute import is unnecessarily verbose: